We're Filming Our 100th Episode - And We're Hitting the Road That Built America to Do It

 Episode 100: Route 66 at 100

 We keep going—toward new stories, new places, and new ways to connect.
 This May, we are packing up the cameras and hitting the open road for the most symbolically charged shoot of our careers.
 Route 66 is a legendary highway stretching from Chicago to Los Angeles that became the gateway to adventure, guiding early travelers through breathtaking landscapes and untamed beauty.
-Route 66 Centennial On November 11, 1926, US Highway 66 was established — and in 2026, the entire country is celebrating its centennial, with events, monument unveilings, and community celebrations happening in all eight states along the route.
-The timing of our 100th episode filming here, this year, is not lost on us for a single second, especially as we’ll be traveling along Route 66 in Illinois from Chicago and traversing that first 100 miles of Route 66 through places like Joliet, Wilmington, Pontiac and beyond.
+On November 11, 1926, US Highway 66 was established — and in 2026, the entire country is celebrating its centennial, with events, monument unveilings, and community celebrations happening in all eight states along the route.
+The timing of our 100th episode filming here, this year, is not lost on us, especially as we’ll be traveling along Route 66 in Illinois traversing that first 100 miles of Route 66 through places like Joliet, Wilmington, Pontiac and downtown Chicago.

 Route 66 has always been about more than a road.
 It's about the mom-and-pop motels that survived the interstate era.
 The neon signs that still flicker at dusk.
-The diners where three generations of the same family have been serving the same pie recipe since 1952.
+The diners where three generations of the same family have been serving the same pie recipe or prime rib since the 1950s.
 The artists, the dreamers, the roadside philosophers, and the communities that held on — and held together — when the rest of the world drove past.

-That's our show.
-That's always been our show.
+That's our show!
 We'll be traveling with locals — the real keepers of the road — to uncover the food, culture, history, and human stories that make Route 66 what it is at 100 years old.
 And we'll be doing it as we mark a milestone of our own.
 We can’t be more excited that the stretch of this iconic highway that we’ll be covering for our 100th episode is in Illinois, stretching between Chicago and St. Louis and including that first 100 miles of The Mother Road.
-We’ve filmed along Illinois Route 66 before, so we know that this is one of the most iconic road trips we can capture and share.
+We’ve filmed along Illinois Route 66 before, so we know that this is one of the most iconic road trips we can capture and share, especially for our 100th episode.

 What This Season Is Really About

-We've filmed all of these episodes because we believe that travel changes lives.
+We've filmed all of these episodes because we believe that travel and this type of deeper, more personal and authentic storytelling changes lives.
 That when you sit at someone else's table, walk through their neighborhood, listen to the music they grew up with, and hear the story of how their grandmother survived something that should have broken her — something shifts.
 You see the world differently.
 You see people differently.
 You see yourself differently.
 That's what 100 episodes of Travels with Darley has been about.
 Because when we listen to other people’s stories, we learn, grow and have empathy.
 We also see things differently.
 Traveling can make us better people and that makes the world a better place!

 We can't wait for you to see more as we travel along filming this new, iconic season!